dotnet/runtime/docs/installer/design-docs/native-hosting.md

 * If it's called when there already is CoreCLR in the process (loaded through the `hostfxr`, direct usage of `coreclr` is not supported), then the function determines if the specified runtime configuration is compatible with the existing runtime and frameworks.
 If it is, it returns a valid handle, otherwise it fails.

 It needs to be possible to call this function simultaneously from multiple threads at the same time.
-It also needs to be possible to call this function while there is an active host context created by `hostfxr_initialize_for_app` and running inside the `hostfxr_run_app`.
+It also needs to be possible to call this function while there is an active host context created by `hostfxr_initialize_for_dotnet_command_line` and running inside the `hostfxr_run_app`.

 The function returns specific return code for the first initialized host context, and a different one for any subsequent one.
 Both return codes are considered "success".
 If there already was initialized host context in the process then the returned host context has these limitations:
 * It won't allow setting runtime properties.